tbmasood/VALET/README.md

 Since this library is currently under developemnt, I recommend using a virtual environment to install this package and its dependencies.
 You can use environments like `miniconda`, `anaconda`, `virtualenv`, etc. Here, I demonstrate the procedure for `virtualenv`.

 First check if you have `virtualenv` installed using the command `virtualenv --version`.
-It should show the currently installed version, otherwise you have to install `virtualenv` according to your platform requirements.
+It should show the currently installed version.
+Otherwise you have to install `virtualenv` according to your platform requirements or use `pip` to install `virtualenv` locally using the following command.
+I recommend the latter option for installing `virtualenv`.

+`
+$ pip install virtualenv
+`

 If `python3` and `virtualenv` are already installed on your system, then go ahead and create a virtual enviroment called `electrans-venv` in the directory where you have downloaded this repo as follows: